matuteiglesias/journal/content/Dev/2024-04-17_Enhanced_Visualization_for_Activity_Selection_Algo.md

 ## 📅 2024-04-17 — Session: Enhanced Visualization for Activity Selection Algorithms

 **🕒 03:00–05:30**
-**🏷️ Labels**: visualization, dynamic programming, activity selection, matplotlib, algorithm
+**🏷️ Labels**: Visualization, Dynamic Programming, Activity Selection, Matplotlib, Algorithm
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the visualization capabilities of various activity selection algorithms to improve understanding and [[debugging]].
+The session aimed to enhance the visualization capabilities of various activity selection algorithms to improve understanding and debugging.

 ### Key Activities
 - Modified the `visualizar` method to display selected and unselected activities separately, adjusting the y-axis and using colors for differentiation.